Federal Cooperation Agreements Explained, Proffer, Safety Valve, and Substantial Assistance

 You go in for a proffer.
 You're nervous.
 You try to be helpful but also try to minimize your own role.
 You shade things slightly.
 You leave out a detail or two.
 You say you "didn't know" about something you actually knew about.

-Months later, the government discovers the truth — through other witnesses, through documents, through surveillance they haven't shown you.
+Months later, the government discovers the truth.
+Through other witnesses, through documents, through surveillance they haven't shown you.
 Now your proffer isn't just useless.
 It's evidence of consciousness of guilt.
 You didn't just fail to cooperate.
-You lied to federal prosecutors — which is itself a crime under 18 U.S.C. § 1001.
+You lied to federal prosecutors.
+Which is itself a crime under 18 U.S.C. § 1001.

 The golden rule of proffers: if you go in, you go in all the way.
 Half-truths and strategic omissions will destroy you.
-If you're not prepared to be completely honest about everything — including your own conduct — you should not proffer.
+If you're not prepared to be completely honest about everything.
+Including your own conduct.
+You should not proffer.

 The Cooperation Agreement: What Comes After the Proffer

 If the government likes what they hear during the proffer, the next step is a formal cooperation agreement.
-This is the real deal — a binding contract between you and the government that spells out exactly what's expected.
+This is the real deal.
+A binding contract between you and the government that spells out exactly what's expected.

 A typical cooperation agreement requires you to:

-- Provide complete and truthful information about all criminal activity you're aware of — not just the case at hand, but anything and everything
+- Provide complete and truthful information about all criminal activity you're aware of.
+Not just the case at hand, but anything and everything

 - Testify at trials, grand jury proceedings, and hearings when asked